Harlaxton Manor: Great Hall

 Entry to the house is through Salvin's entrance hall, set at basement level.
 Stairs rise to the first floor where the Great Hall is entered through a stone screens passage.
 The main inspiration for what Gregory called The Barons' Hall, is that at Audley End House in Essex, but the design and decoration has decidedly Baroque elements such as the "muscular atlantes" supporting the roof trusses.
 Other decorative elements are more traditional, the stained glass in the window is by Thomas Willement and depicts Gregory's heraldry and ancestry.
 The chandelier is a later introduction, bought by Mrs Van Elst, when its transportation to the intended destination, a palace in Madrid, was interrupted by the Spanish Civil War.

 Gold Drawing Room

-Louis XV style in style, as are most of the state rooms, this drawing room may have been created to emulate the Elizabeth Saloon at nearby Belvoir Castle.
+Louis XV style in decoration, as are most of the state rooms, this drawing room may have been created to emulate the Elizabeth Saloon at nearby Belvoir Castle.
 The decoration may be by John Crace.